wtPLSQL/wtPLSQL/docs/demo/README.md

 To run this installer:
 1. cd to "src/demo"
 1. login as SYS or SYSTEM using SQL*Plus
+1. Run the "install_sys.sql" script
+1. login as WT_DEMO using SQL*Plus
 1. Run the "install.sql" script

 To confirm a successful installation, review the newly created "install.LST" log file against the "installO.LST" example log file.